What is counselling?

 Do you offer workshops?

-Do you help with Extenuating Circumstances?
+Do you help with Exceptional Circumstances?

-The Counsellors are usually able to provide a supporting statement for Extenuating Circumstances if you have been or are coming for counselling during the period that you feel your studies have been affected.
+The Counsellors are usually able to provide a supporting statement for Exceptional Circumstances if you have been or are coming for counselling during the period that you feel your studies have been affected.
 But we cannot usually provide a statement if this is not the case, and suggest you speak to one of the Student Guidance Advisors or the Students' Union Advice Centre for advice on who might be able to provide a supporting statement for your claim, if this is needed.

 Are you open over the summer?